Projects

 It is hoped that external grant funding can be secured in future to enable

-conversion of one of the existing toilets into a disabled access facility,
+conversion of one of the existing toilets into a unisex and disabled access facility, plus showers for visiting yachts.

 The annual "Polperro in Bloom" competition: